 #2.
 Brittle Nails – Selenium toxicity can cause changes to your nail beds including discoloration in your nails.

 #3.
-Fatigue - Fatigue and low energy may stem from thyroid problems which excess selenium may exacerbate.
+Fatigue – Fatigue and low energy may stem from thyroid problems that excess selenium may exacerbate.

 #4.
 Gastrointestinal (stomach) problems – This may include having an upset stomach, feeling minor stomach pains, changes in bowel movements, and so on.